Pennsy Trails of Hancock County Inc.

 Both Marion County to the west of Hancock, and Henry to east are also working to complete their segments of the National Road Heritage Trail which is now 47% completed across the state.
 The Pennsy route has been negotiated several times based on community input.
 Pennsy Trail updates are provided in public meetings, Greenfield Reporter, New Palestine Press, the Penny Trails web site, our Facebook page, Greenfield and New Palestine Chambers of Commerce, small group meetings, Pennsy events, local events, & posted in local businesses.
 Completing the Pennsy is a vital route in the Central Indiana Regional Bikeways Plan and the Hancock County Trails Plan.

-100% of donations go directly to trail purchase and construction of the Pennsy Trails
+The majority of donations (with the exception of administrative costs) go directly to trail purchase and construction of the Pennsy Trails.

 In Spring of 2018 our group raised enough money and support for the county to purchase a new section between 400 West and 500 West.
 This property was made possible by Department of Natural Resources, The Town of Cumberland, Washington Village Apartments, the Hancock Regional Hospital Foundation, and other proud donors.
 Your donation will help construct this newest segment, purchase new land, or fund trail amenities such as the Sugar Creek Watershed.